 No significant IPC events have been reported in the last 12 months.

 The treatment of patients with MRSA and HIV was reviewed and the good practice adopted in 2016 that the highest standards of IPC should be used for all patients was reinforced.
+Patients with known infections continue to be seen at the end of surgeries after which rooms can be correctly cleaned.

 Disposable curtains and disposable pillow covers are in use in clinical rooms.